-504 5.
-Determinant processes of the AMOC MCO
+5. Determinant processes of the AMOC MCO

-505 a.
+a.
 North Atlantic advection controls salinity anomaly in the upper DWF region

-506 Salinity anomaly in the upper DWF region primarily originates from the anomalous advection of 507 mean salinity and mean advection of salinity anomaly in the subtropical-subpolar North Atlantic.
-For 508 the 0-1000 m DWF region, the freshwater mass budget comprises four components: (1) total 509 (Eulerian-mean + eddy-induced velocities) liquid freshwater mass transport at boundary 1; (2) total 510 liquid freshwater mass transport at boundaries 2, 3; (3) surface freshwater mass flux induced by 511 evaporation, precipitation, river runoff, and sea ice-related processes; and (4) total liquid freshwater 512 mass transport at the 1000 m bottom.
-Lead/lag regression analysis of these freshwater budget 513 components on the AMOC LFC1 is conducted in Fig. 11. $S{ref}$ in Eqs.
-(1) and (2) is given as 35.1 psu, 514 the spatially averaged climatological salinity of the 0-1000 m DWF region.
+Salinity anomaly in the upper DWF region primarily originates from the anomalous advection of mean salinity and mean advection of salinity anomaly in the subtropical-subpolar North Atlantic.
+For the 0-1000 m DWF region, the freshwater mass budget comprises four components: 1) total (Eulerian-mean + eddy-induced velocities) liquid freshwater mass transport at boundary 1; 2) total liquid freshwater mass transport at boundaries 2 and 3; 3) surface freshwater mass flux induced by evaporation, precipitation, river runoff, and sea ice-related processes; and 4) total liquid freshwater mass transport at the 1000 m bottom.
+Lead/lag regression analysis of these freshwater budget components on the AMOC LFC1 is conducted in Fig. 11.
+The value of $S{\rm ref}$ in Eqs.
+(1) and (2) is given as 35.1 psu, the spatially averaged climatological salinity of the 0-1000 m DWF region.